 Finally, to address requests for support accessing public transportation, CAN has initiated conversations with BC Transit and Translink.
 We are currently in the process of developing transit accessibility events in Vancouver and Victoria.

 There are still many more exciting program options to explore!
-During the process of sampling new programs this past year, the CAN team and its Leadership group members have decided on new areas of focus for youth and young adult programs:
+During the process of sampling new programs this past year, the CAN team and its Leadership group members have decided on new areas of focus for youth and adult programs:

 - Social and life skills